bitcoin/bitcoin/doc/build-windows.md

 To install WSL on Windows 10 with Fall Creators Update installed (version >= 16215.0) do the following:

 1. Enable the Windows Subsystem for Linux feature
-  * From Start, search for "Turn Windows features on or off" (type 'turn')
+  * Open the Windows Features dialog (`OptionalFeatures.exe`)
-  * Select Windows Subsystem for Linux
+  * Enable 'Windows Susbsystem for Linux'
-  * Click OK
-  * Restart if necessary
+  * Click 'OK' and restart if necessary
 2. Install Ubuntu
   * Open Microsoft Store and search for "Ubuntu 18.04" or use [this link](https://www.microsoft.com/store/productId/9N9TNGVNDL3Q)
   * Click Install